xfredeq/find-all-words/README.md

 <h1>Find all words game</h1>

-<h3>Online game based on Client-Server architecture, using POSIX BSD WebSockets, for networking classes on Poznań University of Technology</h3>
+<h3>Online game based on Client-Server architecture, using POSIX BSD Sockets, for networking classes on Poznań University of Technology</h3>

 <hr>